Back to Blog

 • Opt-out lists maintained indefinitely

-How contacts get distributed to volunteers.
+How contacts get distributed to senders.

 Assignment Algorithms